jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 ---
-title: 21 Ways to Make WordPress Fast
+title: "21 Ways to Make WordPress Fast"
+heading: "21 Ways to Make WordPress Fast"
 author: Jason McCreary
 excerpt: "WordPress is slow.
+We know.
+It's on you to make WordPress fast.
+This post offers 21 ways to make your site and WordPress faster."
+subheading: "WordPress is slow.
 We know.
 It's on you to make WordPress fast.
 This post offers 21 ways to make your site and WordPress faster."
 layout: post
 comments: true
 permalink: /2012/08/21-ways-wordpress-fast/